Family Law - Divorce

 1. DEFAULT: This means your spouse does not answer, respond or in any way contest the divorce or other related matters alleged in the complaint.
 In other words, if you hear nothing from your spouse, a divorce can be granted and you can get what you have asked for in your complaint on your testimony alone.

 2. STIPULATION: Where it is possible for the parties to agree on the custody of the children, a parenting schedule, division of assets and debts, child support and spousal support (if any), a written agreement called a "stipulation" is prepared and signed by both parties.
 In such a situation, the divorce is handled like a default divorce and is granted on your testimony alone.
 The stipulation is presented to the court for the judge's approval and you are bound by it.
-Note: There is also a provision for entry of a divorce without the appearance of either party if both consent, all the terms are set forth in the stipulation, and both parties agree on the grounds for the divorce.
+Note: There is also a provision for entry of a divorce without the appearance of either party if both consent, all the terms in the stipulation, and both parties agree on the grounds for the divorce.
 If irreconcilable differences is used, an affidavit (sworn written testimony) to this effect must be submitted to the court in advance.